 All the options will involve a programme of inspections, maintenance, and capping using a clay cover while maintaining forestry currently on the site.
 This will minimise further environmental impact and improve the effects it has already had.
-Through this process, we are not proposing any changes to the old dump's remediation work that has been underway for years.
+Through this process, we are not proposing any changes to the old dump's remediation work.
 This work will continue to ensure we are doing our best for the environment.